How Formula 1 Social Media Teams Work: A Guide for Brands

 1. Every Team Starts with a Content Strategy

-This strategy does not exist in isolation.
-Social content is typically shaped by the wider brand strategy of the team, including how the organisation wants to present itself to fans, partners and the broader motorsport audience.
+It does not exist in isolation.
+Social content is typically shaped by the team’s wider brand strategy, including how the organisation wants to present itself to fans, partners and the broader motorsport audience.

 That can include factors such as: